Rohlik wants to ring German doorbells

 Podcast.
 Click arrow to listen to an audio version of the text:

-*Sebastian Rennack is a part-time correspondent for our newspaper and is based in Warsaw.
-He principally covers Central & Eastern Europe, including Russia.
-He also freelances as a retail analyst and management consultant.
+*Herr Rennack is a part-time correspondent for our newspaper and is based in Warsaw.
+He principally covers Central & Eastern Europe, including Russia, but also freelances as a retail analyst and management consultant.